 MSc students (and LLM students if they do not wish to take a fourth professional elective module) will undertake a Law and Business module which will cover:

-*Important note for non-EEA students requiring our sponsorship for a visaDue to UK Border Agency (UKBA) rules and the time period required to obtain a visa, we are unable to accept you on our LPC full-time accelerated - 6 month course starting in July if you are intending to start this course immediately after your GDL or degree course finishing in June/July of the same year.
-This is because the UKBA requires evidence of your GDL/degree result as part of your application for a visa.
+Due to UK Visas and Immigration (UKVI) rules and the time period required to obtain a visa, we are unable to accept you on our Full-time accelerated LPC starting in July if you are intending to start this course immediately after your GDL or degree course finishing in June/July of the same year.
+This is because the UKVI requires evidence of your GDL/degree result as part of your application for a visa.
 You will however be able to start on the January intake of the course.

 *** Please note that assessments will take place during weekdays.